LuisaE/cs257/webapp/readme.txt

 - Search publishers using DataTable search
 - Search genres using DataTable search
 - Search platforms using DataTable search
-- When click on a platform/genre/publisher in the platform/genre/publisher pages, the insights card changes the content
+- When click on a platform/genre/publisher in the platform/genre/publisher pages, the insights card shows up
 - Homepage filters works